 What is ARC Report?

-The 2nd ARC submitted 15 reports to the Government covering areas like RTI, ethics in governance, local governance, terrorism, public administration, e-governance, financial management and so on.
+Reports published by the Administrative Reforms Commission are called ARC Reports.
+The 1st ARC was set up in 1966 to examine the public administration of the country and make recommendations for reform and reorganisation.
+The 2nd ARC (2005) prepared a detailed blueprint to revamp the public administrative system.
+It submitted 15 reports to the Government covering areas like RTI, ethics in governance, local governance, terrorism, public administration, e-governance, financial management and so on.

-The ARC reports contain a lot of material for the UPSC mains exam and all serious IAS aspirants, not just those with public administration as the optional subject, are advised to read them.
-These reports are indeed bulky and UPSC aspirants (who are generally hard pressed for time) find it difficult to read them from cover to cover.
+The ARC reports contain a lot of material for the UPSC mains exam.
+These reports are useful for all IAS aspirants, not just those with public administration as the optional subject.
+These reports are indeed bulky and hence, UPSC aspirants (in a paucity of time) find it difficult to read them from cover to cover.
 It is recommended that aspirants read at least a summary of the reports that are available.
 The reports themselves summarise the contents at the end of each report.
 Aspirants can go through them.
 The reports are available online in the ARC official website for free.
-Reading the reports (or the gist) will help aspirants in all the General Studies papers.
+Reading the reports (or the gist) will help aspirants in civil services examination‘s General Studies papers.

-The most important reports of the 2nd ARC are given below in case you are not able to go through all of them:
+The most important reports of the 2nd ARC and their PDFs are given below:

 - The recommendations of the committee are important and should be focused on by the aspirants in their mains preparation.